erwocky/geant4-scripts/README.md

   default it will run 20 parallel threads.
 This can be changed by editing the `wrapit.pl` script $MAXPROCS setting.
 * The post-processing script acts and can be wrapped in the same way.
-It takes as argument a raw pixel FITS file output by the pre-processing script:
+It takes as arguments a list of raw pixel FITS files output by the pre-processing script:
   ```
   ./wrapit.pl ./find_events.py test_data/rawpix_*.fits
   ```
-  and outputs a single frame, pixel, event, and blob file.
+  and outputs a single frame, pixel, event, and blob file for each input file.
   Right now those files must be concatenated by hand; this will be automated in a future release.